kylebrackman/RentAll/README.md

 RentAll is written using a React front end and a Ruby on Rails back end.

 ## Future Additions
-Future additions of RentAll will include multiple photo uploads for each item, as well as password requirements and reset options.
+Future additions of RentAll will include the following:

+- multiple photo uploads for each item
+- password minimum requirements and reset options
+- improved css for mobile
+- chat feature to work with users to coordinate drop offs / pickups
+- location specific rentals
+-